 L is for ladders.
 Another trend that’s going nowhere in 2019.
 Use old (or vintage style) ladders as storage.
 The possibilities are endless.
 Hang towels over them in the bathroom.
 Fix planters and pots to them in the garden.
 Wind cord lights around a ladder in the living room to brighten a dark corner.

 M is for mermaids.
-Move over unicorns, there’s a new mythical creature to obsess over in 2019.
+Move over unicorns, there’s a new mythical creature to obsess over.
 The mysterious, magical mermaid!
 Find this trend all over the high street.

 N is for nude.
-2019 will see the rise of barely-there nudes as a reaction to the colder greys that have dominated over the last few years.
+Witness the rise of barely-there nudes as a reaction to the colder greys that have dominated over the last few years.
 Think sandy shades, fleshy pinks, warm oatmeal and earthy linens.

 O is for ombré.
 Ombré is the graded blending of colour.
 Usually one hue into another or from light to dark.
 The trend started life in the world of hairdressing (with hair dye) before moving into beauty, fashion, homewares and even baking!
 Even THE Oprah loves ombré!
 She says it “ups the cool factor in any room”.